DanRuta/xVA-Synth/README.md

 ## Contribute

-This project is the first time I've explored neural voice synthesis, so if you have more experience than me, and/or think you can contribute in any way, don't hesitate to contact me, or open an issue!
+This project is the first time I've explored machine learning based voice synthesis, so if you have more experience than me, and/or think you can contribute in any way, don't hesitate to contact me, or open an issue!

 ## Credits